Housing and jobs boost to former business park site

 Brand new site in North Wales to be developed by Macbryde Homes

-Macbryde Homes have been given the go-ahead by Conwy County Borough Council for a new development that will bring new housing and obs to Abergele.
+Macbryde Homes have been given the go-ahead by Conwy County Borough Council for a new development that will bring new housing and jobs to Abergele.
 The site had previously been ear-marked for the North Wales Business Park.

 Whilst the North Wales Business Park was never fully finished, the facilities that it had delivered, including a medical centre and pharmacy, along with the job opportunities created on the developed part of the site and the transport links that grew as a result, made the remaining land very suitable for residential development.
 The site owners consequently placed an application with Conwy County Borough Council four years ago to free the land for residential use, and it was subsequently identified as an allocated housing site in Conwy’s 2013 LDP.
 This allocation was taken forward by Macbryde Homes in 2016 when they submitted detailed plans for the development of the site.

-Stuart Andrew, Design Manager at Macbryde Homes, comments: “A growing local population in the Abergele area has meant that there is a real need for a development of this kind and we’re delighted that the local authority has recognised the level of investment that has gone into our proposals.
+Stuart Andrew, Design Manager at Macbryde Homes, comments: “A growing local population in the Abergele area has meant that there is a real need for a new housing development of this kind and we’re delighted that the local authority has recognised the level of investment that has gone into our proposals.

 “The vision for the site to form part of the business park was never fully realised and yet its proximity to established job opportunities and transport links make it ideal for residential development.
 Our plans will mean that it is transformed into an attractive and functional place to live which will enhance the local area and boost its economy.